Phoenix Wright: Ace Attorney – Dual Destinies: Release

 Dual Destinies was released for the Nintendo 3DS in Japan on July 25, 2013, and on October 24, 2013 in North America and Europe.
 In Japan, a limited edition was made available, which includes a Phoenix Wright figurine, a Nintendo 3DS pouch, and stickers.
 The American and European releases were only made available digitally, due to a lack of retail support for previous Ace Attorney games.
 According to Eshiro, the developers also wanted to reduce the delay between the Japanese and Western releases.

-An iOS version was released on August 7, 2014 in Japan and on August 14, 2014 in North America and Europe.
+A version with high-resolution graphics was released for iOS on August 7, 2014 in Japan and on August 14, 2014 in North America and Europe.
 The first episode is available for free in this version, with remaining episodes being sold separately.
 An Android version was released in Japanese and English on May 23, 2017.
+It was also released on January 25, 2024 on Nintendo Switch, PlayStation 4, Windows and Xbox One, as part of the Apollo Justice: Ace Attorney Trilogy compilation, alongside Apollo Justice and the sequel Spirit of Justice.

-The two additional episodes, Turnabout Reclaimed and Quiz Turnabout Deduction, were made available as downloadable content shortly after the game's Japanese release.
-Turnabout Reclaimed was released in the West on November 21, 2013, but Quiz Turnabout Deduction remained exclusive to Japan due to its dependency on in-depth knowledge of Japanese culture.
+The two additional episodes, "Turnabout Reclaimed" and "Quiz Turnabout Deduction", were made available as downloadable content shortly after the game's Japanese release.
+"Turnabout Reclaimed" was released in the West on November 21, 2013, but "Quiz Turnabout Deduction" remained exclusive to Japan due to its dependency on in-depth knowledge of Japanese culture.
 Downloadable costumes for Phoenix, Athena and Apollo were made available for download upon the game's release.
 These costumes were available for free until August 15, 2013 in Japan, and until November 7, 2013 for the English versions, after which they were available for purchase.
+The 2024 Trilogy compilation includes "Turnabout Reclaimed" and the DLC costumes.